zstumgoren/bls-api/docs/bigquery.md

 Data storage and querying is a big subject, and there are myriad ways to store and query data in the cloud.

-Sites/services often use relational databases such as Postgres or key-value stores such as Firebase to store data used by APIs and web applications.
+Sites/services often use relational databases such as [PostgreSQL](https://www.postgresql.org/) or [key-value stores](https://en.wikipedia.org/wiki/Key%E2%80%93value_database) such as Google's [Cloud Firestore](https://firebase.google.com/docs/firestore) to store data used by APIs and web applications.

-These all pose some level of technical difficulty with respect to setup and usage.
+These tools provide useful features for varying circumstances, but also pose technical challenges with respect to setup and usage.

 [BigQuery](https://cloud.google.com/bigquery/docs) is a simple option for storing and querying data on the Google Cloud Platform.